Dual Pricing FAQs

 In-person:

-• Apply discount automatically
+• Automatic discount calculation

 Online:

-• Display at checkout
+• Display both prices before checkout

 To learn more or get your questions answered, talk to one of our experts.